fhd/candor-cms-demo/README.md

 Concepts
 --------

-A Candor CMS website consists of pages, snippets and articles.
+A Candor CMS website consists of pages, templates and articles.
 The system is completely file-based, so each of these are simple files placed in respectively named directories.